lollcat/Simple-Life/README.md

 # Simple-Life

-Once this works, next step is can we run the loop on many different servers, with the updated info getting sent to a central boss
+Once this works, next step is: can we run the loop on many different servers, with the updated info getting sent to a central boss